wlin16/Gene_mapping/README.md

 Please install FSLeye software before typing the codes into terminal.

 ## 2. Supplementary dataset
-Two Supplementary datasets can be found in the 'Supplementary dataset' file.
+Two Supplementary datasets can be found in the 'data' file.
 Supplementary dataset 1 includes all significantly correlated genes; Supplementary dataset 2 includes all significantly enriched GO terms.